 2017 Taste of the Coastal Bend

 Come out to the 2017 Taste of the Coastal Bend presented by iHeart Media and Miller Lite, the taste begins at 6:30 p.m. at the Solomon P. Ortiz Center and tickets are $20.
 You can try different foods from across the Coastal Bend, while listening to live music and enjoy a beautiful view of the Port of Corpus Christi, all while helping benefit the Ronald McDonald House of Corpus Christi!
-For $50, you can help benefit the Ronald McDonald House and get VIP tickets to the event.
+For $50, you can help benefit the Ronald McDonald House and get VIP tickets to the event....
+Come out to the 2017 Taste of the Coastal Bend presented by iHeart Media and Miller Lite, the taste begins at 6:30 p.m. at the Solomon P. Ortiz Center and tickets are $20.

 Start the conversation, or Read more at KRISTV.COM Corpus Christi.